jimorc/WSL-Guide/0310-Install-Ubuntu-Image.md

 Each of these steps is covered in the subsections below.

 #### Install Updates and Setup Root and User
-1. At the bash prompt, executre the following commands:
+1. At the bash prompt, execute the following commands:

 ```
 apt update